-- A parasitic infection.
-Schistosomiasis is a parasitic infection found in parts of Africa, South America, the Caribbean, the Middle East and Southeast Asia.
-The parasite can damage the liver, as well as the lungs, intestine and bladder
+- Parasitic infection.
+Schistosomiasis is a parasitic infection found in parts of Africa, South America, the Caribbean, the Middle East and East Asia.
+The parasite can damage the liver, as well as the lungs, intestine, bladder and other organs.

 - High portal vein pressure.
-The risk of bleeding increases with the amount of pressure in the portal vein (portal hypertension).
+The risk of bleeding increases as the pressure in the portal vein increases.

 - Large varices.
-The larger the varices, the more likely they are to bleed.
+The larger the esophageal varices, the more likely they are to bleed.

 - Red marks on the varices.
-When viewed through an endoscope passed down your throat, some varices show long, red streaks or red spots.
-These marks indicate a high risk of bleeding.
+Some esophageal varices show long, red streaks or red spots.
+Your health care provider can see them through a thin, flexible tube, called an endoscope, passed down your throat.
+These marks suggest a high risk of bleeding.

 - Severe cirrhosis or liver failure.
-Most often, the more severe your liver disease, the more likely varices are to bleed.
+Most often, the more severe your liver disease, the more likely esophageal varices are to bleed.